-Here is a list of some 3rd party software that can be used to manipulate UFO:Enemy Unknown.
+Here is a list of some 3rd party software that can be used to manipulate UFO:Enemy Unknown (some also work on TFTD).

 XcomUtil, originally by Scott Jones and now being updated by BladeFireLight, can perform many useful fixes and changes to both EU and TFTD.
 It can also create hybrid games that mix the terrain from both games.
 Most changes are relatively easy using the XcuSetup.bat script.
 Others are harder and require you to edit text configuration files.
 The interface is currently being updated to a new, much improved version, making this easier to use and reliable, as well as powerful.
 It works with Steam distributions and DOSBox.

-UFO Extender (by Seb76) can fix various bugs from the CE edition of the game.
-It also provides a large number of useful gameplay enhancements.
-UFO Extender allows you to play the game "as it should've been programmed originally".
-It also allows you to play alternate scenarios and rules for making the game harder (or easier).
-It works with XComUtil and the Steam distributions, but only for the Windows CE version.
-Works only with EU, not TFTD.
+UFO Extender for the Windows Gold (CE) edition of the game, fixes numerous bugs and provides a large number of useful gameplay enhancements.
+It also includes options to play alternate scenarios and rules for making the game harder (or easier).
+It works with the Steam distribution, which does include the Windows version.
+(Developed by Seb76 and currently being updated by Tycho)

-TFTD Extender (by Tycho) is the conversion of UFO Extender to Terror From the Deep.
-It provides a large number of the same enhancements as the original as well as correcting many problems specific to TFTD.
+TFTD Extender for the Windows edition of Terror From the Deep.
+It provides a many of the same enhancements as UFO Extender, while correcting many of the problems and offering new options for gameplay specific to this game.
+(Developed by Tycho from Seb76's UFOloader)

 Bomb Bloke has a handy collection of tools on this site, for doing all sorts of customising.
 The Battlescape Editor is an excellent visual editor for adding, removing and changing units and items on a particular saved game, including changing the stats of weapons and other items.
 Also includes tools for modding uniforms, graphics/artwork, and other useful goodies.